FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 On March 18, 2020, the federal government passed the Families First Coronavirus Response Act (FFCRA), which provides independent contractors with two key benefits that they would not have been entitled to under current California law: (1) Under the federal legislation, eligible independent contractors who must self-isolate or are diagnosed with COVID-19 are now able to claim a tax credit for sick leave.
 Such sick leave also applies to independent contractors caring for a child due to school or childcare provider closures.
 (2) Similarly, eligible independent contractors who must take leave to care for a seriously ill family member can claim refundable tax credits.
 The tax credits are refundable and creditable against income and self-employment taxes.

-Additionally, on March 25, 2020, the U.S. Senate passed the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”), which is expected to be passed by the House and signed by the President very soon.
+Additionally, on March 27, 2020, the federal government passed the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
 The CARES Act creates a new Pandemic Unemployment Assistance program (PUA) that expands unemployment benefits to workers, including independent contractors, who are unemployed or partially unemployed as a result of the coronavirus pandemic.
 The PUA provides eligible workers with an additional $600 per week, through July 31, 2020, on top of the amount of unemployment benefit the worker would be eligible in his or her state.
 For independent contractors, the $600 would be on top of an amount that is calculated based on prior income.
+More information about PUA can be found here.

 If an employee is exposed to COVID-19 and/or gets sick, can he or she use paid sick days?